artemis-beta/Herne/README.md

 ## Running a Herne App
-To run your Herne App you will now need to define the options file for the run, these options can also be appended to the App script as a `__main__` however it is recommended to code them seperately as this means you can have multiple options files for vriety.
+To run your Herne App you will now need to define the options file for the run, these options can also be appended to the App script as a `__main__` however it is recommended to code them seperately as this means you can have multiple options files for variety.

-Using again the example above for our HelloWorld app, assuming the app script has been named `Configurables` and is part of a python application called `greeting`, an options file `run_dave.py` would take the form:
+As an example, if the application `HelloWorld` has been developed and is found in its own directory `greeting` we can setup the Herne interface by creating placing the code above into a file `greeting/Configurables.py`.
+Say we want to greet a user "Dave", we would then make an options script to be read in at the same time:

 ```
 from greeting.Configurables import HelloWorld